 The world had also plunged into an economic disaster, with the Black Monday/Tuesday stock market crash of 1987 causing recessions in most developed countries.
-And yet among our rulers and the monied-class, Gordon Gecko’s “greed is good” maxim seemed to hold sway over the cries of, “What the heck are we doing to our planet!?”
+And yet, among our rulers and the monied class, Gordon Gecko’s “greed is good” maxim seemed to hold sway over the cries of, “What the heck are we doing to our planet!?”

-I mentioned this to Ben when he signed my copy of Stark, but having published 15 novels, co-written numerous TV comedies, written two musicals, and written and directed two films, it was hardly surprising he couldn’t remember the paragraph.
-And so I had the absolute honour of reading it to him.
+I mentioned this to Ben when he signed my copy of Stark.
+However, after writing fifteen novels, numerous TV comedies, two musicals, and two films, it was hardly surprising he didn’t remember the paragraph.
+And so I had the pinch-myself honour of reading it to him.

-And now, having spent half of the past 30 years living in Australia with his wife and kids, Ben said he felt like an Aussie when writing and directing Three Summers, an Australian film, with an Australian cast and crew.
+Now, having spent half of the past 30 years living in Australia with his wife and kids, Ben said he felt like an Aussie when writing and directing Three Summers, an Australian film, with an Australian cast and crew.

 © 2017 Robert Fairhead